-This Is What A Day In The Life Of Someone With Anxiety Looks Like
+A Typical Day In The Life Of Someone With Anxiety

 Although there's no such thing as a "normal" person who lives out their day-to-day life "normally," people with anxiety often feel like their version of a standard day is nothing like what everyone else experiences.
 Things that are wildly easy for others, like going to the post office to mail out a package to a family member, make us visibly perspire and relentlessly gnaw at our fingernails.
 This is because the very nature of anxiety disorders lies in the fact that we "experience excessive anxiety and worry, often expecting the worst even when there is no apparent reason for concern," according to the Anxiety and Depression Society of America.